Analysis | Coronavirus briefings are coming back. Will they help or hurt Trump?

 Over the weekend, both The Washington Post and the New York Times published long pieces about how the virus is resurging in the United States while nearly the rest of the industrialized world has it comparatively tamed.
 The broad takeaway from both stories: Trump and his administration failed to recognize — or didn’t care — that governors opening states in May would lead to high rates of infections, which the federal government and those states were still unequipped to deal with.

-That’s not a narrative Trump wants out there, especially since it seems to be resonating with Americans.
-In a Washington Post-ABC News poll out in the past week, more than half of Americans, 52 percent, say they strongly disapprove of how the president is handling the coronavirus.
+That’s not a narrative Trump wants out there, especially because it seems to be resonating with Americans.
+In a Post-ABC News poll out in the past week, more than half of Americans, 52 percent, say they strongly disapprove of how the president is handling the pandemic.
 In March, when the United States started shutting down and Trump got a brief bump in support, just 36 percent said that.

 So, with these briefings, Trump has a chance to talk about what he wants to talk about.
-His comments Monday suggest that eyeballs on him is very much on his mind: “I was doing them, and we had a lot of people watching, record numbers watching in the history of cable television, and there’s never been anything like it,” he said.
+His comments Monday suggest that having eyeballs on him is very much on his mind: “I was doing them, and we had a lot of people watching, record numbers watching in the history of cable television, and there’s never been anything like it,” he said.

-Con: He’ll likely say something controversial that will dominate the news cycle
+Con: He’ll probably say something controversial that will dominate the news cycle

 Republicans in Congress and outside advisers hope Trump will let scientists and experts on the task force do most of the talking.

 But they publicly urged the president to do the same thing last time around, and he ignored them.
-His instinct to take center stage in these briefings led to him insisting that he alone has the authority to open states, push an unproved drug, predict the virus would go away in the summer, attack reporters for asking tough questions and, eventually, wonder whether disinfectant can be injected into coronavirus patients.
+His instinct to take center stage in these briefings led to his insistence that he alone has the authority to open states, his advocacy for an unproven drug, his prediction that the virus would go away in the summer, his attacks on reporters for asking tough questions and, eventually, his musing on whether disinfectant could be injected into coronavirus patients.
 The briefings ended shortly after that.

 Months later, Trump continues to spread false information about the virus that suggests he either doesn’t know or doesn’t care to know about how dangerous it is.
 In a Fox News interview with host Chris Wallace that aired Sunday, Trump inaccurately said cases were up because testing was up and brushed off nearly 1,000 people dying a day as young adults who “have the sniffles.”